-The design phase of an algorithm is of utmost importance for an implementation.
-The key issues are efficiency, flexibility, and ease-of-use.
+The design phase of an implementation is of utmost importance for its efficiency, flexibility, and ease-of-use.
 While focusing on flexibility, we demonstrate that there is no reason for sacrificing ease-of-use.
 Furthermore, we show that a gain in flexibility does not necessarily cause a loss in efficiency.